vosaul/status.im/README.md

 It's probably a good idea to locally validate your changes before creating a Pull Request.

-To run the site locally, follow these instructions;
+To run the site locally, follow these instructions:

 ```bash
 git clone https://github.com/status-im/docs.status.im.git